cdgz/hatch-demo/README.md

 Description
 -----------

 This is one of possible implementations of the challenge.
-Requirements to execute the code: Ansbile 2, boto and AWS credenials
+Requirements to execute the code: Ansible 2, boto and AWS credentials

 Requirements: